AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 .. code-block:: ada

-    X : Natural := Natural'Last + 1;
+    X : Unsigned_Int_32 := Unsigned_Int_32'Last + 1;
     --  Overflow: exception is raised!

-While the C uses modulo arithmetic for unsigned integer, Ada doesn't use it for the :ada:`Natural` subtype.
-Ada does, however, support modular types via type defintions using the :ada:`mod` keyword.
+While the C uses modulo arithmetic for unsigned integer, Ada doesn't use it for the :ada:`Unsigned_Int_32` type.
+Ada does, however, support modular types via type definitions using the :ada:`mod` keyword.
 In this example, we declare a 32-bit modular type:

 [Ada]